Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: System and Analytical Models

-It is easy to see that we can maximize the instantaneous SNR for the power-law model in \eqref{SNR-power} by selecting the RIS that has the \emph{minimal product} of the distances of the TX-RIS and RIS-RX links over the set of RIS locations in $\Phi$, while the optimum RIS that maximizes the instantaneous SNR for the exp-law model in \eqref{SNR-exp} is the one that has the \emph{minimal sum} of these distances.
-Thus, we can formulate the optimum RIS selection problem for the power-law model as follows:
+\Fr{We can maximize the instantaneous $\snr$ by selecting the RIS that has the \emph{minimal product} of the distances of the TX-RIS and RIS-RX links over the set of RIS locations in $\Phi$, when all available RIS-aided links follow product-scaling path-loss models (i.e., only the product-based path-loss scaling law is observed).
+Similarly, the optimum RIS that maximizes the instantaneous $\snr$ for the sum-scaling path-loss model is the one that has the \emph{minimal sum} of these distances, when all available RIS-aided links follow sum-scaling path-loss models (i.e., only the sum-based path-loss scaling law is observed).} Thus, we can formulate the optimum RIS selection problem for the product-scaling path-loss model as follows: